The kind of training you can expect from us

 Dealing directly with clients

-We work with some of the world's leading businesses and business leaders.
-Through close partner support, we enable you to deal directly with clients, assisting on complex transactions.
+We work with some of the world's most high-profile organisations and business leaders.
+Through close partner support, we enable you to deal directly with clients and to assist on complex transactions.

 Providing a breadth of learning

-We handle the full range of matters, from corporate, real estate and litigation to private client.
+We handle a broad range of matters, from corporate, real estate and litigation to private client.
 In addition, our work has a substantial international dimension.
 That means wider exposure for you and greater insight into the issues facing our clients.